1. Door preparation

 5. Glaze application and removal

 Next, glazes are applied to all parts of doors to give them a rich and antiquated appearance.
 Our painting crafts then hand rub glazes between the moldings and panels which highlights these areas.
-The glazes are then removed from areas in which glazes are remained.
+The glazes are then removed from areas in which glazes remain.

 7. First priming, Polyurethane